projectacrn/acrn-hypervisor/doc/introduction/index.rst

 hardware.
 It implements a hybrid VMM architecture, using a privileged service VM, running the Service VM that manages the I/O devices and provides I/O mediation.
-Multiple User VMs are supported, with each of them running Linux\* or Android\* OS as the User VM .
+Multiple User VMs are supported, with each of them running different OSs.

 Running systems in separate VMs provides isolation between other VMs and their applications, reducing potential attack surfaces and minimizing safety interference.
 However, running the systems in separate VMs may introduce additional latency for applications.

-:numref:`ACRN-architecture` shows the ACRN hypervisor architecture, with the automotive example IC VM and service VM together.
+:numref:`V2-hl-arch` shows the ACRN hypervisor architecture, with all types of Virtual Machines (VMs) represented:

+- Pre-launched User VM (Safety/RTVM)
+- Pre-launched Service VM
+- Post-launched User VM
+- Kata Container VM (post-launched)
+- Real-Time VM (RTVM)

 The Service VM owns most of the devices including the platform devices, and provides I/O mediation.
-Some of the PCIe devices may be passed through to the User OSes via the VM configuration.
-The Service VM runs the IC applications and hypervisor-specific applications together, such as the ACRN device model, and ACRN VM manager.
+The notable exceptions are the devices assigned to the pre-launched User VM.
+Some of the PCIe devices may be passed through to the post-launched User OSes via the VM configuration.
+The Service VM runs hypervisor-specific applications together, such as the ACRN device model, and ACRN VM manager.

 ACRN hypervisor also runs the ACRN VM manager to collect running information of the User OS, and controls the User VM such as starting,